flowcean/flowcean/docs/examples/one_tank.md

    $\dots$  |  $\dots$
    $x[N]$   |  $V[N]$

-Since the learners we will use later only support learning on a fixed amount of data (called "offline learners" in the framework), we need to convert the incremental dataset into a fixed size dataset.
+Since the learners we will use later only support learning on a fixed amount of data (called "[offline learners](../user_guide/learning_strategies.md)" in the framework), we need to convert the incremental dataset into a fixed size dataset.
 This can be done by calling the [`take(N)`](../reference/flowcean/core/environment/incremental.md#flowcean.core.environment.incremental.IncrementalEnvironment.take) method on any `IncrementalEnvironment` to get $N$ samples and feed those into a [`Dataset`](../reference/flowcean/data/dataset.md).

 ```python
 data = Dataset(data_incremental.load().take(250))
 ```

-Until now, the data is in a time series format with each row representing a the values at a sample step $n$.
+Until now, the data is in a time series format with each row representing a sampled value at the step $n$.
 However, for our prediction of the current fill level $x[n]$, as described by the equation above, we need the current input $V[n]$ and the values of the two previous time steps as a single sample.
 To achieve this we use a [`SlidingWindow`](../reference/flowcean/transforms/sliding_window.md) transform.
 See the linked documentation for a more detailed explanation of how the transform works.